 Pvt.
 P.Z.
 Eldridge was born on September 17, 1922, in Geneva County, Alabama, to Leamon E. Eldridge and Gennis Griffin-Eldridge.
 With his three sisters and four brothers, he lived on Rural Route 2, Slocomb, Alabama.
 He worked as a farmhand.
 P.Z. enlisted in the Army on August 1, 1940, and was sent to Fort Benning, Georgia arriving there on August 6, 1940, and did his basic training there.

 Many of the original battalion members believed that the reason they were selected to be sent overseas was that they had performed extremely well on the maneuvers.
-This story stated that the battalion was personally selected by Gen. George Patton – who had commanded the tanks during the maneuvers – to go overseas.
+This story stated that the battalion was personally selected by General George S. Patton – who had commanded their tanks during the maneuvers – to go overseas.
 There is no evidence that this was true.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.